naybyal/DangerNoodle/README.md

 # DangerNoodle
-2D JavaScript snake game that I built for pleasure.
+2D JavaScript snake game that I've built for pleasure.